National Register of Historic Places listings in Central Chicago

 The Chicago central city area includes many early classic skyscrapers of the Chicago School of Architecture, such as Burnham and Root's Monadnock and the Reliance Buildings, as well as buildings from the early Modernist period, such as Ludwig Mies van der Rohe's IBM Building and 860–880 Lake Shore Drive Apartments.
-Chicago's earliest surviving building, the Henry B. Clarke House is on the Near South Side, close to the Prairie Avenue District, which many critics view as the jewel of residential Chicago architecture.
+Chicago's earliest surviving building, the Henry B. Clarke House (built c.
+1836) is on the Near South Side, close to the Prairie Avenue District of residential Chicago architecture.
 Architect Louis Sullivan's work is represented by the Carson, Pirie, Scott and Company Building, and Auditorium Building.
 Though Frank Lloyd Wright worked downtown first as an assistant to Sullivan (including work on the Auditorium and James Charnley House) and then in his own firm - his major remaining work in the central city is represented only by his well regarded renovation of the lobby of the Root and Burnham's Rookery Building.

 At least three sites relate to the city's role in nationwide retailing.
 Included also are several religious buildings, six hotels, and four theaters.